-So while I can't argue with the concept of creating a barrier for dry and sensitive skin, I do think that there is a more gentle and nourishing way to achieve it...oh and far less harmful to the planet too!
-Paraffin cream comes from crude oil – it is a created during the oil refining process; the last thing we need are more products that rely on the oil industry.
+So while I can't argue with the concept of creating a barrier for dry and sensitive skin, I do think that there is a more gentle and nourishing way to achieve it... oh and far less harmful to the planet too!
+Paraffin cream comes from crude oil; it's a by-product of the oil refining process.
+The last thing we need are more products that rely on the oil industry.

 So our barrier solution?
 No prizes for guessing: it's beeswax!

 Not only is it supporting bees when sourced responsibly, but it is a natural product, which forms a semi-occlusive barrier on the skin, meaning your skin can breathe through it, rather that an occlusive layer like paraffin.

-Which is why Purepotions use this fabulous ingredient in our Intensive Moisturising Ointment and our Lavender Nappy Salve, making them not only soft, gentle and 100% natural but also particularly suitable for those who suffer from eczema, psoriasis and other dry skin conditions.
+Which is why Balmonds use this fabulous ingredient in our Skin Salvation ointment, and our Balmonds Baby Balm, making them not only soft, gentle and 100% natural, but also particularly suitable for those who suffer from eczema, psoriasis and other dry skin conditions.
 Every ingredient is chosen carefully to reduce the risk of adverse reaction and that includes choosing beeswax not paraffin as a base for our products.

-So on health and environmental grounds my answer about paraffin cream is: avoid it.
+So on health and environmental grounds my view on paraffin cream is: avoid it.
 Go natural!
 Support the bees!